sictweb/web222/weeks/week05/README.md

 Let's break this down and look at what's happening.

-1. [`<!doctype html>`](https://developer.mozilla.org/en-US/docs/Glossary/Doctype) tells the browser what kind of document this is, and how to interpret/render it
+1. [`<!doctype html>`](https://developer.mozilla.org/en-US/docs/Glossary/Doctype) tells the browser what kind of document this is (HTML5), and how to interpret/render it
-2.  [`<html>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/html) the root element of our document: all other elements will be included with `<html>...</html>`.
+2.  [`<html>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/html) the root element of our document: all other elements will be included within `<html>...</html>`.
 3. [`<head>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/head) provides various information *about* the document as opposed to providing its content.
-This is metadata that describes the document.
+This is metadata that describes the document to search engines, web browsers, and other tools.
-4. [`<meta>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta) an example of some piece of metadata, in this case defining the [character set](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta#Attributes) used in the document: [utf-8](https://en.wikipedia.org/wiki/UTF-8)
+4. [`<meta>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta) an example of metadata, in this case defining the [character set](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta#Attributes) used in the document: [utf-8](https://en.wikipedia.org/wiki/UTF-8)
 5. [`<title>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/title) an example of a specific (named) metadata element: the document's title, shown in the browser's title bar.
 There are a number of specific named metadata elements like this.
 6. [`<body>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/body) the content of the document is contained within `<body>...</body>`.
 7. `<!-- ... -->` a comment, similar to using `/* ... */` in C or JavaScript